gylu/d_coding_challenge/README.md

 smaller_string =    aabbcde
 longer_string  = aaaaabbcd
 1. Get just more than half of aabbcdd: aabb
     a) Is this piece inside the longer string?
-        Yes, as shown:
+If so, make note of where the match occured Yes, as shown:
            aabb
         aaaaabbcd